21 MacPherson Institute Supports and Resources

 Learning Catalogue

-The Learning Catalogue features go-at-your-own pace workshops on a variety of topics related to teaching and learning.
-This includes a workshop specific to teaching portfolios.
+The Learning Catalogue features go-at-your-own pace modules on a variety of topics related to teaching and learning.
+This includes modules specific to crafting a teaching philosophy statement and teaching portfolios.

 New Faculty Programming and the New Instructor Handbook

-The New Faculty Programming section of MI’s website and the New Instructor Handbook provide valuable information about McMaster’s teaching and learning context, policies, resources, and supports and services available, as you fulfill your role as a faculty member.
+The New Faculty Programming section of the MacPherson Institute website and the New Instructor Handbook provide valuable information about McMaster’s teaching and learning context, policies, resources, and supports and services available, as you fulfill your role as a faculty member.

 Teaching Development Planning Tool